tiberiuc/json-lorem/README.md

 **This is in beta stage, there are bugs and functions are still unstable.
 Please use with caution !**

 ## Features
-- JS based templating system ( you can use JS functions or ES6 literal templates )
+- JS based templating system ( you can use JS functions or ES6 template literals - still need to decide if we still want to keep them )
 - Easy to add your own functions or libraries to be use inside templates
 - Already packed with good stuff: faker, chancejs, lodash and momentjs ( more to come  )
 - Allow inline functions in template with access to current generated element ( this ), parentObject ( this.getParent() ), or root ( this.getRoot() )